I was readmitted today to have a new MRI done on my brain and cervical (neck section of the spine), and also a blood test.

 He was being told by his assistant that I was in the hospital since morning.
 He smiled and told me that he will keep things short and sweet.
 He told me that although the result was off a little but it was nothing to be concerned about.
 He suggested to do another test in a month time and asked me when will I have my next follow up with other doctors.
 I told him that I will need to be admitted on Aug 19 for a MRI.
 He said he will do it the same day.

 I consider myself as a fairly healthy person apart from the normal sickness that every normal person would get – cold, cough, fever, sore throat or headaches (which happens to me very often).
-I am 5 ft 3 and weight over 175 lbs.
-BMI categorised me as Overweight.
-I try to jog at least 5 km, at least twice a week.
 So, apart from these, I am considered healthy.
 And I am 32, according to my patient wristband.

 On Friday after work, I went to the gym to run on the treadmill.
 It was just a normal workout night.
 I headed home after I was done.
 I don’t remember when I first felt the symptom, it could be on the same week itself.
 I felt tremendously uncomfortable as there was a constant numbness on my left leg.
 It just won’t go away.
 I first thought it must be the muscle that I strained while running on the treadmill.